achul123/MujinaBaseV2/README.md

         return value;
     }
 ```
-The event handler must be a public static method, it's return type must be Object, and it must have a single parameter of type Object as well. \
+The event handler must be a public static method, its return type must be Object, and it must have a single parameter of type Object as well. \
 value's Class and returned value's Class must be the same. \
 The returned value will replace the one normally pushed by the LDC instruction. \
 value's Class can be one of : String, Integer, Float, Double, Long, MethodType, MethodHandle, Class (dynamic constant not supported because I didn't bother reading its documentation)

-# Known issues
+# Known Issues
 - The classes aren't unloaded properly

 - On reinject, some modifications made to the jar might not be taken into account, because it will use the previous classes that haven't been unloaded properly.

 - It leaves a lot of traces (not fixable)

-- The classloader trick I use for the modified method to be able to call event handlers might not work on all clients, for example on lunar, the classLoader does not necessarily forward the loadClass to its parent first, except for some internal jdk classes, which breaks the trick. (using reflection will also fix that, at the cost of performance, since the classloader trick won't be needed anymore) \
+- The classloader trick I use for the modified method to be able to call event handlers might not work on all clients, for example on Lunar, the classLoader does not necessarily forward the loadClass to its parent first, except for some internal JDK classes, which breaks the trick. (using reflection will also fix that, at the cost of performance, since the classloader trick won't be needed anymore) \
-Edit : injection  on lunar has been fixed, by excluding the event handler classes from lunar classloader (the lunar classloader holds a Set with excluded class names)
+Edit: Injection on Lunar has been fixed, by excluding the event handler classes from Lunar classloader (the Lunar classloader holds a Set with excluded class names)

-- The classloader trick seems to only work on java 8
+- The classloader trick seems to only work on Java 8

-- Since java 9, modules were introduced, it could cause some issues, for example I know a module has to list the modules it will use reflection on.
+- Since Java 9, modules were introduced, it could cause some issues, for example I know a module has to list the modules it will use reflection on.

-- The named minecraft jar, used as a library to allow InjectableJar to refer to minecraft code, was remapped from the official obfuscated minecraft jar, and thus is missing some information, not required to run the game, but required to debug or to develop additionnal content for the game.\
+- The named Minecraft JAR, used as a library to allow InjectableJar to refer Minecraft code, was remapped from the official obfuscated Minecraft JAR, and thus is missing some information, not required to run the game, but required to debug or to develop additional content for the game.\
 For example it's missing the inner classes attributes (see: [Java Virtual Machine Specification 4.7.6](https://docs.oracle.com/javase/specs/jvms/se25/html/jvms-4.html#jvms-4.7.6)),\
 which is for example used by the IDE to map the inner class `net/minecraft/network/play/client/C02PacketUseEntity$Action`, to its actual name you would use in your code : `net.minecraft.network.play.client.C02PacketUseEntity.Action`.\
-Without that information the IDE will treat the code as an error, thinking `net.minecraft.network.play.client.C02PacketUseEntity.Action` does not exist, since it will treat `C02PacketUseEntity` as a package, not as an outer class, and treat `net.minecraft.network.play.client.C02PacketUseEntity$Action` as a seperate, unrelated class.\
+Without that information the IDE will treat the code as an error, thinking `net.minecraft.network.play.client.C02PacketUseEntity.Action` does not exist, since it will treat `C02PacketUseEntity` as a package, not as an outer class, and treat `net.minecraft.network.play.client.C02PacketUseEntity$Action` as a separate, unrelated class.\
-To fix that you can write your code using `C02PacketUseEntity$Action` instead of `C02PacketUseEntity.Action` and ignore the error from the IDE, or you also can add the inner class attribute to the named minecraft jar manually, using ASM or [Recaf](https://github.com/Col-E/Recaf).
+To fix that you can write your code using `C02PacketUseEntity$Action` instead of `C02PacketUseEntity.Action` and ignore the error from the IDE, or you also can add the inner class attribute to the named Minecraft JAR manually, using ASM or [Recaf](https://github.com/Col-E/Recaf).
 For example to fix the `C02PacketUseEntity` and `C02PacketUseEntity$Action` inner class attributes you would:
-    - open `InjectableJar\InjectableJar\local_maven_repo\minecraft\client\named\1.7.10\named-1.7.10.jar` using recaf
+    - open `InjectableJar\InjectableJar\local_maven_repo\minecraft\client\named\1.7.10\named-1.7.10.jar` using Recaf
     - edit the `net/minecraft/network/play/client/C02PacketUseEntity` and `net/minecraft/network/play/client/C02PacketUseEntity$Action` classes with the `Edit class in assembler` feature of Recaf and add the following code:
     ```
     .inner public final enum {